GM Lending Pool

 addNewGmToken

-state array.
+function addNewGmToken(address newGmToken) external requiresAuth Adds a GMX Market (GM) Token to the gmTokensAddresses state array.
 Tokens can only be added by the Admin.
-Upon success, the call emits a NewGMToken
+Upon success, the call emits a NewGMToken event with the caller's address and the new GM Token address as parameters.

 Parameters: